JamesIves/bolt-cms-amp-filter/README.md

 # Bolt CMS ⚡ HTML to AMP HTML Filter

-[Bolt CMS](https://bolt.cm/) extension which converts blocks of regular HTML to [AMP compliant HTML](https://www.ampproject.org/) using a Twig filter.
+This is a [Bolt CMS](https://bolt.cm/) extension which converts blocks of regular HTML to [AMP compliant HTML](https://www.ampproject.org/) using a Twig filter.
 This project is made possible thanks to the [Lullabot PHP AMP Library](https://github.com/Lullabot/amp-library).

 ## Installation
 This extension can be installed via the Bolt CMS "Extend" menu in the admin control panel.
 Simply search for `jamesives/bolt-cms-amp-filter` to install the desired version.